Man who pinned D.C. police officer in door frame during Jan. 6 riot convicted of 7 felonies

 "I definitely considered that that might be it," Hodges said.
 "I might not be able to make it out of there."

-Hodges, along with several other law enforcement officers, also testified before the House select committee investigating the January 6 Capitol riot in 2021.
-He repeatedly called the rioters "terrorists" throughout his opening statement.
+Hodges, along with several other law enforcement officers, also testified before the House select committee investigating Jan.
+6. He repeatedly called the rioters "terrorists" throughout his opening statement.

 He said that as his head was being "bashed" by a rioter, he feared that "at best" he might collapse and become a liability to his colleagues.
 "At worst," he added, "be dragged down into the crowd and lynched."